andrewvaughan/dash-pi/README.md

 2. Connect your Raspberry Pi to the internet using either the Ethernet connection or by [setting up wifi](https://www.raspberrypi.org/documentation/configuration/wireless/).

-3. SSH into the Raspberry Pi (or use the GUI's terminal) with the default credentials:
+3. SSH into the Raspberry Pi (or use the GUI's terminal) with the default credentials.
+If using the GUI, you may have to switch to a terminal screen with `Ctl+Alt+F2` (you can return to the GUI with `Ctl+Alt+F7`):

    ```bash
    raspberrypi login: pi